AlloyCI/alloy-runner/docs/monitoring/README.md

 specification.

-These metrics are meant as a way for operators to monitor and gain insight into GitLab Runners.
+These metrics are meant as a way for operators to monitor and gain insight into AlloyCI Runners.
 For example, you may be interested if the load average increase on your runner's host is related to an increase of processed builds or not.
 Or you are running a cluster of machines to be used for the builds and you want to track build trends to plan changes in your infrastructure.